-Targeting future growth, the Kaken Group has set the mediumterm numeric target of consolidated operating income of ± 20.0 billion.
-In the future, we will endeavor to optimize the value of each division and establish a base that ensures our survival as a business that maintains a strong presence in the 21st century.
+Targeting future growth, the Kaken Group has set the mediumterm numeric target of consolidated operating income of ¥20.0 billion.
+In the future, we will endeavor to strengthen our foundations to ensure our survival as a business that maintains a strong presence in the 21st century.

-June 2013
+June 2014